sincostheta/ICSEPy/README.md

 `top_200_youtubers.csv` is another dataset from Kaggle, however, it has been modified to not have one of the categories as it had (in my opinion) values that didn't make sense.

+the files are not in chronological order i am not fixing that gn

 # Credits
 [Kaggle](https://www.kaggle.com/) - Datasets for Q15, and Q14